DuncanSchouten/barber-jekyll/_works/cgph.markdown

 #### Third iteration and validation
 With this information, I revised my design to include complete details on each day’s booking availability using only solid, contrasting colours to ensure accessibility.

-After conducting another round of guerilla testing, **no users reported any of the previously-encountered problems, and all were able to complete the instructed tasks.**
+After conducting another round of guerrilla testing, **no users reported any of the previously-encountered problems, and all were able to complete the instructed tasks.**

 ![Booking calendar date picker v3](/uploads/CGPH-booking-request_mockup_886x1732-min.png){:width="300" data-aos="fade-in"}